Church Live Streaming Statistics – Trends in Streaming Virtual Services for 2025

 As you can tell, many of the reasons that churches live stream services revolve around reaching people who cannot be there in person.
 Even though many people still prefer to attend sermons in person, the current state of the world has made it difficult to do so.

 Many churches are building online communities that could very well transition into in-person attendance when it is safe to gather again.
 It’s reported that 33% of churchgoers have found their current churches online.
+During live streams, viewers can comment in real time, sharing their thoughts and questions publicly, which helps foster engagement and a sense of community.

 By expanding your online reach with live streams and other media, you have the opportunity to connect with new parishioners.